-There was singularity to art, we have plenty of examples from ancient civilisations that can substantiate this fact.
+There was singularity to art, we have plenty of examples from ancient civilizations that can substantiate this fact.

 John Berger in his BBC series, ‘Ways of Seeing’ talks about how the plurality of meaning associated with art changed as it started being digitized and hence reproduced.
 This essay was published in 1972 and Forty Six years later a lot has certainly changed.
-Digital art is a full-fledged thriving industry as well as a discipline in the scholarly world.
+Digital art, especially augmented reality art, is a full-fledged thriving industry as well as a discipline in the scholarly world.

 Arts is an imitation of society, right?

 Some would find this statement debatable, but we can keep this debate for another time.
 Coming back to art reflecting upon society, art comes from a deep and critical understanding of society and artists have played an instrumental role in shaping our worlds.